CPPIB tops $400-billion in assets for the first time

 While CPPIB did not break down exact returns by asset class, it said its department that managed its bonds was the top contributor, with private equity and its active equities departments also delivering positive results, “supported by the improved sentiment in global equity markets.”
 About one-third of the fund’s assets are in stocks traded on the public markets.
 A quarter of the portfolio is in private equity, which is the ownership of private companies, often aided by substantial borrowing.

 CPPIB also said it opened a San Francisco office in the quarter to build relationships with tech investors.
-It’s the ninth global location for CPPIB and the second in the U.S., after the New York office that opened in 2014.
+It’s the ninth global location for CPPIB and the second in the United States, after the New York office that opened in 2014.

 Your time is valuable.
 Have the Top Business Headlines newsletter conveniently delivered to your inbox in the morning or evening.
 Sign up today.